 I'm using mine by filling them up with bulk bought syrup, mollasses, sorgum, honey, etc. I think that they will work much better than what I'm currently using since the top is kind of a "large-squirter".

 I buy the huge jars of mayo, and use my small squirt bottle for everyday use.
 You could do that if its cheaper for you like it is us.
 If not, clean it out real well and use for dry mixes, maybe instead of having a big box of cereal or oatmeal etc, to get out of the pantry you can grab these small jars, and just refill them when you need to.
-I do this with coffee cans and just about everything I empty.
-Just hate to waste by throwing it away.
-If you have quite a few, just relabel them with a perment marker with whatever you are filling them with.

 Thanks for the great ideas.
 However i don't mean the squirt bottles, i mean the oval shaped plastic mayo container the Kraft mayo comes in now.
 I do like the dry cereal idea!